Welcome to MCExtensions!

 }

-MCResource is required for actions like placing blocks, giving items, and creating stacks.
+MCResource is required for most item/block-related tasks: giving items, placing blocks, or creating MCStacks.

 ExtensionMetaData